 Wedgwood Rock, located at the intersection of 28th Ave NE and NE 72nd Street, stands silently in the center of a parking strip in a residential housing development.
 Tests done by Dr. Terry Swanson of the University of Washington explain why the Rock is called an “erratic,” meaning that its mineral composition does not match its present surroundings.

 The Rock, carried south in an Ice Age flow, most likely came from Fidalgo Island near Anacortes, Skagit County (75 miles north of Seattle), which matches the Rock in composition.
+Seattle’s Wedgwood Rock has a “sibling,” Big Rock on Whidbey Island.
+Testing of the mineral composition of both boulders showed that they likely came from the same source.

 White settlers first awareness of the Rock